GabrielSpear/PersonalGallery/README.md

-*Personal Gallery*
+#Personal Gallery

-Description
+##Description

-This web app where users view different categories of photos..
+This is a web app that allows the user to views, copy links of different photos of different categories based on ones interest.
+A user is not allowed to upload, comment or like a photo but can copy the photos link description.

-By Gabriel Gatumu
+######By Gabriel Gatumu

-User Stories
+###User Stories

-As a user I would like:
+####As A User I Would Like:

     View different photos that interest me.
     Click on a single photo to expand it and also view the details of the photo.